Luizhnrs/Algorithms_and_data-_structure/README.md

 ﻿# Algorithms_and_data-_structure

-## Programação em C do básico ao avançado
+## C programming from basic to advanced
 This repository contains the source code for the course "Programação em C do básico ao avançado" by Geek University.

 ## Course Content